moneroguides/1x02-setting-up-your-own-node/script.md

 Hello and welcome to the second video in the "Getting to grips with Monero" series

-In this video, we will be developing our understanding of nodes, the most important piece of infrastructure in the Monero ecosystem
+In this video, we'll be developing our understanding of nodes, the most important piece of infrastructure in the Monero ecosystem

 We'll be discussing what they are, why they're important and demonstrating step-by-step how to set up your own.
 So let's get going!